 9. At what rate would the zombie population be growing if it reached 190,000 people (about the population of Salt Lake City, Utah) in 20 days?

 Now we're going to get a little more far-fetched in the scenario.
-Let's say that zombies produce radioactive goo that decays continuously with a half-life of 3 years.
+Let's say that zombies produce goo that is radioactive and decays continuously with a half-life of 3 years.
 (That's one more danger of having zombies around.)
 The half-life tells us that after 3 years, only half of the amount of goo we started with is remaining.

 10. If we start with 10 pounds of zombie goo, how much will be remaining after 5 years?

 11. How long will it take for the amount of zombie goo to decay to an amount less than 0.5 pounds?

 12. When will there be no zombie goo left?
-12. When will there be no zomble goo left: